eamena-project/eamenaR/README.md

 ### Shape analysis

-Using POLYGONS (even LINES), like [caravanserail_polygon.geojson](https://github.com/eamena-oxford/eamenaR/blob/main/inst/extdata/caravanserail_polygon.geojson) allows to compute shape analysis.
-For this latter, we use the Momocs functions of the [iconr](https://github.com/zoometh/iconr) package.
+The use of POLYGONES (or even LINES), such as [caravanserail_polygon.geojson](https://github.com/eamena-oxford/eamenaR/blob/main/inst/extdata/caravanserail_polygon.geojson) allows to compute shape analysis.
+For the latter, we use the Momocs functions integrated in the [iconr](https://github.com/zoometh/iconr) package.
 ```
 library(Momocs)
 library(iconr)